 - Tenderness and discomfort in the inside of the thigh

 - Swelling or discoloration in the groin area

 - Loss of strength or function if the muscle has completely torn

-At the moment the injury occurs, you might also feel a snapping sensation in the groin area, followed by intense pain.
+At the moment the injury occurs, you might also feel a snapping sensation in the groin area, followed by intense pain.1

 Exercises to Treat a Pulled Groin

-After a few days of rest, when the pain has started to subside, you can help move the process along by performing stretching and strengthening exercises.
+After a few days of rest, when the pain has started to subside, you can help move the process along by performing stretching and strengthening exercises.3

 Start with gentle static stretches, and move on to dynamic stretches when you can do the static stretches without pain.
 For each static stretch, hold the position for 30 seconds.
-Repeat this several times a day, according to exercise physiologist Elizabeth Quinn.4
+You should try to repeat this several times a day, according to exercise physiologist Elizabeth Quinn.4

 - Seated short groin stretch: While seated on the floor, bend the knees, and bring the soles of the feet together in front of you.
 With a straight back, use your elbows to gently push your knees toward the floor until you feel a light stretch in the inner thigh, and hold the position.